torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 RUN cargo nextest run --workspace-remap /test/src/ --extract-to /test/src/ --no-run --archive-file /test/full-example.tar.zst
 # We actually run the tests
 RUN cargo nextest run --workspace-remap /test/src/ --target-dir-remap /test/src/target/ --cargo-metadata /test/src/target/nextest/cargo-metadata.json --binaries-metadata /test/src/target/nextest/binaries-metadata.json
-# We copy the application binary to an specified location so we can get it from
+# We copy the application binary to a specified location so we can get it from
 # there in the final runtime stage.
 RUN mkdir -p /app/bin/; cp -l /test/src/target/release/full-example /app/bin/full-example
 # Since we use su-exec.
 We need to run the container as root.